DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Conclusions

 \section{Conclusions}

 In this paper, we have introduced DreamAvatar, an effective framework for text-and-shape guided 3D human avatar generation.
-In DreamAvatar, we propose to leverage the parametric SMPL model to provide shape prior, guiding the generation with a rough pose and shape.
-We also propose a dual space design, allowing the generation to be well-constrained in the canonical space and the observation space through a learnable deformation field.
-Additionally, we also introduce a normal-consistency loss to facilitate the generation with text-consistent geometry and geometry-consistent texture.
+In DreamAvatar, we propose to leverage the parametric SMPL model to provide shape prior, guiding the generation with a rough shape and pose.
+We also propose a dual-observation-space design, facilitating the generation of more complete textures and geometry faithful to the target pose.
+Additionally, we propose to jointly optimize the loss computed from the full body and from the zoomed-in 3D head, effectively alleviating the multi-face ``Janus'' problem and improving facial details in the generated avatars.
 Extensive experiments show that our method has achieved state-of-the-art 3D human avatar generation.

-\paragraph{Limitations} Although DreamAvatar can generate sensationally high-quality clothing geometry and texture, the 3D mesh extracted from NeRF is still relatively coarse, limiting the performance.
-Moreover, The quality of face texture is sometimes random, resulting less realistic face generation. \paragraph{Societal impact} As the generation matures for both geometry and texture for human avatars, it could decrease the workload and open the gate for the next generation of the metaverse.
-However, there is still a danger of nefarious use of this technology to generate plausible renderings of individuals.
-We encourage the usage and research to be performed in an open and transparent way. \paragraph{Acknolegement} This work is partially supported by Hong Kong Research Grant Council - Early Career Scheme (Grant No. 27208022) and HKU Seed Fund for Basic Research.